AWS OpenSearch¶

 SearchLatency |

-The difference in the total time, in milliseconds, that all searches in a node took between minute N and minute (N-1). |
+The difference in the total time (in milliseconds) spent on all searches in a node between minute N and minute (N-1). |

 SearchRate |

-The total number of search requests per minute for all shards on a data node. |
+The total number of search requests per minute across all shards on data nodes. |

 SegmentCount |